greyhamwoohoo/test-dotnet-core-api-3/README.md

 1. GreyhamWooHoo.Interceptor.Core
 2. GreyhamWooHoo.Interceptor.Core.UnitTests

-The interceptor is used in the Acceptance Tests to intercept the return value(s) of the the Product Repository.
+The interceptor is used in the Acceptance Tests to intercept the OnBefore/OnAfter method calls and to Stub results.

+This has many limitations!
+Including:

+1. The implementation does not support overloaded methods
+2. Each method to be intercepted must have a unique name.
+3. There are no smart stubbing options: if a return value is a Task, you must use Task.From... in order to satisfy the original expectations.

 ### Test Execution Context
 To allow the same test to target different environments or URLs, we need to separate the endpoints, URL's, DI configuration/injection, certificates, authorization tokens and so forth from the test itself.